Viktor von Schwedler

 Viktor von Schwedler (18 January 1885 – 30 October 1954) was a general in the Wehrmacht of Nazi Germany who commanded an army corps and a military district during World War II.
 He was awarded the Knight's Cross of the Iron Cross.

 Schwedler was made commanding general of the IV.
 Army Corps following the Blomberg-Fritsch Affair of 1938.
 He was transferred to the Führerreserve in October 1942.
 On 1 March 1943 he was appointed commanding general of the 4th Military District in Dresden a position he held until 31 January 1945.
 He was still responsible for the measures after the bombing of Dresden on 13 February and 15 February 1945.

+Early life and WW1

+Viktor von Schwedler was born on 18 January 1885 in Sankt Goarshausen.
+His father was an army officer.
+Viktor followed in his father's footsteps and after studying in various military schools, he joined the Imperial German army in early 1904 as a non-commissioned officer candidate.
+The following year, he became an officer in the 26th Infantry Regiment (1st Magdeburger) with the rank of second lieutenant.
+He later transferred to 88th Infantry Regiment (2nd Nassau).

+Schwedler served in the German General Staff at the beginning of World War I and spent the entire war in staff duties.
+He was promoted to the rank of Captain in November 1914.

+Reichswehr

+During the Weimar Republic, Schwedler served as a staff officer in the 3rd Cavalry Division in Kassel (1919), the 5th Military District in Stuttgart (1921–1919), and the Command Group 2 in Kassel.
+In 1923, he was promoted to the rank of major and commanded the 13th mortar company in the 15th infantry regiment in Kassel (1924-1925).
+Then he joined the staff of the 3rd Infantry Division in Potsdam.
+In early 1926, he was transferred to the Army Personnel Office in Berlin.